moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Publishing Media {#pub-media}

-Many of the use cases have bi-directional flows of media, with clients both sending and receiving media concurrently, thus the protocol should have a unified approach in connection negotiation and signalling to send and received media both at the start and ongoing in the lifetime of a session including describing when flow of media is unsupported (e.g. a live media server signalling it does not support receiving from a given client).
+Many of the use cases have bi-directional flows of media, with entities both sending and receiving media concurrently, thus the protocol should have a unified approach in connection negotiation and signalling to send and received media both at the start and ongoing in the lifetime of a session including describing when flow of media is unsupported (e.g. a live media server signalling it does not support receiving from a given entity).

-In the initiation of a session both client and server must perform negotiation in order to agree upon a variety of details before media can move in any direction:
+In the initiation of a session both publisher and subscriber (even in the context of a relay) must perform negotiation in order to agree upon a variety of details before media can move in any direction:

 * Is the client authenticated and subsequently authorised to initiate a connection?
 * What media is available, and for each what are the parameters such as codec, bitrate, and resolution etc?